KalugotlaHarshitha/Elevate_labs/README.md

 # Elevate_labs
-Sales Trend Analysis Using SQL Aggregations
+Sales Trend Analysis Using SQL Aggregations:

   "This process is a common task in data analytics where we analyze sales data to understand business performance over time.
 It involves summarizing key metrics like revenue and order volume on a monthly basis."